kumarrajesh1992-arch/kumarrajesh1992-arch.github.io/project/README.md

 * Descriptive Nature: All analyses are cross-sectional and descriptive; no causal claims are made.

 * Endogeneity: Endogeneity may remain despite residualisation strategies.

-* Proxy Limits: Capacity indices may capture formal inputs and compliance rather than implementation quality.

 * Data Lag: Social structure data relies on Census 2011 due to the absence of a more recent census.